garutilorenzo/laravel-docker/README.md

 * DB: DB type, mysql or pgsql
 * PGSQL_DEP: Extra dependency fo Postgresql (optional, required for pgsql images)

+Build arguments used only in the "ubuntu" branch:

+* PHP_VERSION: Version of php to use
+* PHP_SHA256: SHA256 signature of the PHP package
+* GPG_KEYS: GPG keys of the PHP package

 There are a couple of "hard coded" variables inside the Dockerfile.
 The variables are: